 Hi!
-Let me introduce ourselves.
-My name is Kathy Haas and my daughter Dana Kelly.
+Let me introduce myself.
+My name is Kathy Haas.
 Changing professions to become a photographer has got to be the best thing I have ever done.
 They say when you find a job that you really love that you will never work another day in your life.
 This is so true.
 If I didn’t have to pay the bills I would do it for free.
 I love it that much!
 Living in Tomball, Texas even makes it that much better.
 Tomball is a hometown with a heart!

-Dana had already taken some photography classes in school.
-Now it was my turn.
 I studied part time while working full time for a physician in Tomball.
-The tables started to turn as we booked more and more shoots.
+The tables started to turn as I started booking more and more shoots.
 It wasn’t long before my one-day-a-week photography side- job became two days, then three, then four…within a few years, I was full-time, full-fledged, bona-fide photographer.
 No doubt about it d & k was on its way.

 I love interacting with people – and, to borrow a word MasterCard made famous – the way they respond when they first see their pictures is “priceless”.
 When I get emotion, I know I have done a good job.